MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hci-network-system-requirements.md

 ## DNS server settings

-You need to ensure that the DNS server of the logical network can resolve the domain name of the Azure Stack HCI nodes.
-DNS name resolution is required for all nodes to be able to communicate with each other.
-We also recommend enabling dynamic DNS updates in your DNS environment to allow AKS to register names in the DNS system for discovery.
+You need to ensure that the DNS server of the logical network can resolve the FQDN of the Azure Stack HCI cluster.
+DNS name resolution is required for all Azure Stack HCI nodes to be able to communicate with the AKS VM nodes.

 ## Network port and cross-VLAN requirements